-^[1] Totals may not add due to rounding.
+[1] Totals may not add due to rounding.[3]
+Data as of August 31, 2022.[2]
+Estimate at Completion

 The PCEP cost contingency balances have been updated based upon the \$2.44 billion budget.
 A new cost contingency drawdown curve is being established with new hold-points.